free prenuptial agreement template

 Uniform Premarital Agreement Act, NMSA 1978, §§ 40-3A-1 to -10 ("NM UPAA")

-New Mexico has passed the UPAA but doesn't allow and modification to alimony/spousal support from the state statute.
+New Mexico has passed the UPAA but doesn't allow any modification to alimony/spousal support from the state statute.
 Prenups can keep property separate and avoid costly divorce settlements, however, they cannot affect state guidelines for alimony upon divorce.

 Separate Property